system-transparency/stprov/docs/stprov-system.md

 behavior is to request that the next reboot goes straight into the UEFI menu.

 At the end, platform information is sent from stprov remote to stprov local.
-This notably includes the SSH hostkey fingerprint.
+This notably includes the fingerprint and public key of the SSH hostkey.

 ---